 Special thanks to the Honorary Consul General’s Circle of Friends for their professional assistance in the planning and organizing of this event and to the Coca-Cola Company and the Georgia Ports Authority for their generous sponsorship support.

-The Education & Business Conference 2012 Liberia “Issues in Tertiary Education, The Global Bridge Connecting Education, Business and Community” was launched in support of the University Consortium for Liberia (UCL), an initiative developed by Cynthia Blandford Nash, The Liberian Honorary Consul General in Atlanta, Georgia.
+The Education & Business Conference 2012 Liberia “Issues in Tertiary Education, The Global Bridge Connecting Education, Business and Community” was launched in support of the University Consortium for Liberia (UCL), an initiative developed by Cynthia Lynn Blandford, The Liberian Honorary Consul General in Atlanta, Georgia.
 UCL was established with the mission to “lift Liberia by coordinating diverse academic efforts for increased impact.”
 The UCL initiative was launched in June 2009 in Atlanta, Georgia, USA in collaboration with the Liberian Embassy in Washington, D.C. with a particular focus on the University of Liberia and other tertiary institutions in the country.

 Read the Impact Report Executive Summary_Web version here.